 Solomia Dzhurovska, Luca Struijik, Jared Guy and Cristi-Valeria Tomsa (pictured), all BA Film and Television Production students, had their film 'Tertiary Sound' selected for the 2019 BFI London Film Festival, one of the world's most important film festivals.
 The film explored the phenomenon of Autonomous Sensory Meridian Response – the physical sensation provoked by small audio or visual stimuli.

-MA Creative Writing graduate, Anni Domingo, won a 2019 Escalator Award and the Myriad Manuscript Prize 2018 for her book Breaking the Maafa Chain.
-It was also shortlisted for the Lucy Cavendish College Fiction Prize 2014, and a hardback edition released in September 2021.
+MA Creative Writing graduate Anni Domingo won a 2019 Escalator Award and the Myriad Manuscript Prize 2018 for her book Breaking the Maafa Chain.
+The book was also shortlisted for the Lucy Cavendish College Fiction Prize 2014, and a hardback edition released in September 2021.

 BA Popular Music students Maddy Soan, Frankie Soan and Rhiannon Harris (a.k.a.
-Pink Lemonade – pictured), won the Audience Choice Award at the NMG Awards two years running, in 2018 and 2019.
-They recently released their first EP "Take It Squeezy", produced by our very own Simon Gogerly.
+Pink Lemonade – pictured), won the Audience Choice Award at the NMG Awards two years running, in 2018 and 2019, before releasing their first EP "Take It Squeezy".
 You can watch the 'making of' video on YouTube.

 MA Creative Writing graduate Caroline Ward Vine won the Costa Short Story Prize 2019 for her story Breathing Water, and the Bath Short Story Prize 2019 for A Gap Shaped Like The Missing.
-She has also been shortlisted for the Bath First Novel Prize 2021, the Mslexia Short Story Prize, The Bridport Prize, and the VS Pritchett RSA Prize.
+She has also been shortlisted for the Bath First Novel Prize 2021, the Mslexia Short Story Prize, the Bridport Prize, and the VS Pritchett RSA Prize.